AhmedKhan-GH/InventoryManager/README.md

 # InventoryManager

 ```
-SQLite database with C++ logic and wxWidgets interface
+SQLite database with C++ logic and wxWidgets interface for management of non-salable permanent possessions in personal and business environments
 ```

 - Achievements: